Rathnakar (actor)

 Kollur Manjunatha Bhatta Rathnakar (11 April 1931 - 21 September 2010) was an Indian actor and director, known for his work in Kannada film industry.
 He is best known for his comic roles in movies including Kanyarathna (1963), Satya Harishchandra (1965), Guru Shishyaru (1981), Hosa Belaku (1982) and Halli Meshtru (1992).
+He turned director with the 1968 movie Bhagya Devathe starring Dr. Rajkumar.

 Personal life

 Rathnakar was born in Kollur in a family of priests.
 His father Manjunatha Bhatta was one of the priests at Mookambika Temple, Kollur.
 Being the only child in the family, Rathnakar refused the job of priest and came to Mysore.

 Career

 Early days & theatre life

 Rathnakar left home at the age of 12 and came to Mysore.
 He worked in a Choultry on Seethavilasa road and used to sing near temples in Mysore.
 Sorat Ashwath and Dikki Madhava Rao who heard his singing, introduced him to theatre personality H.L.N.
 Simha.
 Rathnakar became a permanent member of Simha's troupe and went on to act plays with Rajkumar and Pandari Bai.